 I am currently working on my second book, The Cost of Borders (more here) where I argue that borders, rather than markers of sovereign territory, are marketplaces comprised of always costly, and often deadly transactions.
 Moving from Lesbos, to Gaza, to Tijuana, the project shows how the costs of borders, patterned by inequalities of racism, sexism, and disability, fluctuate over time and space, and differ depending on who is attempting to cross.

-I am published in academic journals and outlets including Slate, Al Jazeera English, The New Humanitarian, and Teen Vogue, and had my work featured on podcasts including my favorite one Code Switch.
+I am published in academic journals as well as public outlets including In these Times, Slate, Al Jazeera English, The New Humanitarian, and Teen Vogue, and have had my work and words featured in various outlets and podcasts including my favorite one Code Switch.

 (Headshot by Andrea Kane)